top of page

 The James Joyce

 This cocktail is perfect for Saint Patrick’s Day parties, making a sophisticated and much more enjoyable replacement for green beer!
-Even with its Irish whisky base, it retains a distinct green color, thanks to the Chartreuse.

 Recipe: